Denver's cold weather shelters are currently operating and will remain open through the morning of Monday, Dec. 8.

 All credit cards are accepted except for American Express.

-Excise and Licenses tries to conduct an initial review of a complete application within seven business days.
+The Department of Licensing and Consumer Protection tries to conduct an initial review of a complete application within seven business days.
 The review process might take longer if it is incomplete or requires police review (if applicable).

 Application forms and business entity documents are required for the applications process.
 Documents must be printed in black ink or typewritten.
 Photocopies are accepted.

-All documents are submitted through the online process to the Denver Department of Excise and Licenses.
+All documents are submitted through the online process to the Denver Department of Licensing and Consumer Protection.

 The permit must always be posted when the event is being held.